Who Can Apply for E-Shram Card? Eligibility Criteria Explained (2026 Guide)

 • Painters

-• Road & bridge workers
+• Road construction workers

 🔹 Agricultural Workers